 Some companies believe that simply writing information and processes down and storing these notes somewhere count as having a corporate wiki.
 In reality, a true wiki is much more organized than that.

 One of the first features of a corporate wiki that you’ll notice is the schema that holds it together.
 These hierarchical structures support wikis, making it easy for employees to quickly find and implement important information.
 You can also customize them according to your company’s unique needs.

 Also, unlike your notes app or Google Docs home page, the schema isn’t based on chronology — the latest posts don’t show up first in an internal wiki.
 You control the schema, which allows you to create a structure that places documents in intuitive locations.

-Starting from the wiki’s home page, the entire team can easily find this folder on the sidebar menu or through the search bar.
-Once team members click into the folder, the hierarchical structure reveals the information it contains and helps them find relevant documents.
+Starting from the wiki’s home page, the entire team can easily find this subcategory on the sidebar menu or through the search bar.
+Once team members click into the subcategory, the hierarchical structure reveals the information it contains and helps them find relevant documents.